Returning to Activity, Physical Therapy, and Neuromuscular Fatigue

-The interplay between a previous injury, the resulting changes to the input to the brain, modified motor planning, and re injury is an interesting development in research.
-Today I wanted to dive a little more into fatigue, the impact on biomechanics, and how physical therapy and strength training can start to augment the problem.
+The interplay between a previous injury, the resulting changes to the input to the brain, modified motor planning, and re-injury is an interesting development in research.
+Today I wanted to dive a little more into fatigue, its impact on biomechanics, and how physical therapy and strength training can start to augment the problem.

-There are direct implications on any knee injury especially to the joint and ligaments.
-If you have knee osteoarthritis, recurring knee pain, an old knee surgery, this information is important to know.
+There are direct implications for any knee injury, especially to the joints and ligaments.
+If you have knee osteoarthritis, recurring knee pain, or an old knee surgery, this information is important to know.
 It may keep your injury from coming back.

 A repeated finding for individuals with ACL reconstruction is a consistent deficit of strength in the quads, hamstring, and glutes.
-This has been measured in variety of ways.
-It can be isometric, strength exercise, or a functional pattern.
-At Smith Performance Center, we use hand dynamometer, step down test, and strength norms with lifts.
+This has been measured in a variety of ways.
+It can be an isometric, strength exercise, or functional pattern.
+At Smith Performance Center, we use a hand dynamometer, step-down test, and strength norms with lifts.

 There are also numerous landing tasks that can be performed.
 A consistent finding has been that an athlete who tears their ACL demonstrates risky movements during jumping, landing, cutting, and pivoting.
 These movements appear to remain even after physical therapy and the rehabilitation process.
 This is a large problem since most ACL injuries are occurring during these types of movements and the rehab process is not successfully improving the movements.
 Our research has been focused on the tuck jump assessment and hop testing, but there are multiple ways to examine the strategies that an individual is using.